 Active Duty Military

 Active duty military stationed in the state of Washington and their spouses and dependents qualify as residents for tuition purposes.
-At the time spouses or dependent family members apply for admission, documentation such as a copy of the military ID card or other appropriate documents, must be presented.
+At the time spouses or dependent family members apply for admission, documentation such as a copy of the photo ID or other appropriate documents, must be presented.

 Washington National Guard

-Washington National Guard members, their spouses and dependents, qualify for resident tuition as long as they are domiciled in Washington.
+Washington National Guard members, their spouses and dependents, qualify for resident tuition as long as they are domiciled in Washington and provide valid documentation.

 Changing Residency Status